elizagraham/flatiron_studios/README.md

 This is a one page scrolling site that I created from scratch about 2 years ago for an old employer.
 The site showcases a cycling slideshow, modal boxes pop ups.

-To see the site in full view go to: http://flatironstudios.com/
+To see the site in full view, click the image below: